-In a matter of days, the Japanese conglomerate Seiko will start selling the new Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
-SBGE245G) hybrid-powered wristwatch.
-With the luxury gadget being limited to the Japanese domestic market, the watch will be a bit difficult to come by if you happen to live on the other side of the globe.
-Yet, the device is so beautiful, so impressive that is seems to be absolutely worth going into all the trouble to get one.
+In a matter of days, the Japanese conglomerate Seiko will start selling the hybrid-powered Grand Seiko Sport Collection Spring Drive GMT Limited Edition (Ref.
+SBGE245G).
+With the luxury gadget being limited to the Japanese domestic market, it will be a bit difficult to come by if you happen to live on the other side of the globe.
+Yet, the device is so beautiful, so impressive that it will be absolutely worth going into all the trouble to get one.

-Already released as the Japanese Domestic Market (ah, that legendary ‘JDM’ abbreviation that’s been rice-rocket freaks’ and watch aficionados’ darling for so many decades!) models, the new Seiko Prospex Diver Scuba Giugiaro Design Limited Edition (available as refs.
-SBEE001 & SBEE002) is an almost perfect re-issue of the wristwatch from the 1980s that had a great potential, but for some reason failed to become an icon of industrial design.
-Well, I can only welcome the Japanese brand’s decision to give the collection a second chance, even as only a limited edition model.
+Already released as the Japanese Domestic Market (ah, that legendary ‘JDM’ abbreviation that’s been rice-rocket freaks’ and watch aficionados’ darling for so many decades!) models, the 2017 limited-edition Seiko Prospex Diver Scuba Giugiaro Design (available at the time of writing as refs.
+SBEE001 & SBEE002) is an almost perfect re-issue of the model from the 1980s that had a great potential, but for some reason failed to become an icon of industrial design.
+I can only welcome the Japanese brand’s decision to give the collection a second chance, even as only a limited-edition model.

 Coming soon to a store near you, the new Victorinox Swiss Army I.N.O.X.
 Carbon (refs.
-241776 & 241777) collection of military-styled quartz wristwatches offers a decent Swiss made movement neatly packed into a feather-light carbon-fiber body.
-Despite being somewhat overpriced, the watch still gives you tons of style and comfort in return for that hard-earned cash.
+241776 & 241777) military-style collection offers you a decent Swiss made movement neatly packed into a feather-light carbon-fiber body.
+Despite being somewhat overpriced, the I.N.O.X.
+Carbon still gives you tons of style and comfort in return for that hard-earned cash.

-Recently bought by a Chinese investment holding company, the Swiss-based watchmaker Eterna keeps on churning out great (while a bit overpriced) time measuring devices that also happen to be quite elegant accessories.
-Although clearly far from being “groundbreaking,” their new Eterna Super Kontiki Chronograph (refs.
-77220.127.116.112 & 7718.104.22.1688) collection of self-winding diving watches was presented earlier this year and is now available not only in the brand’s numerous stores around the world, but also at some online retailers albeit at very small discounts.
+Recently bought by a Chinese investment holding company, Eterna keeps on churning out great (while a bit overpriced) time measuring devices that also happen to be elegant accessories.
+Far from being “groundbreaking,” their 2016 Super Kontiki Chronograph (refs.
+77126.96.36.1992 & 77188.8.131.528) collection is now available not only in the brand’s numerous stores around the world but also at some online retailers albeit at very small discounts.